7 Flexible Meals on a Boat

 - Meal prep in a small space

-There are a few dishes that are always in the rotation on Sunnyside.
-Below are four of our favorite home-cooked meals on a boat that are flexible and easy to prepare onboard.
+There are a few dishes that are always in rotation on Sunnyside.
+Below are a few of our favorite home-cooked meals on a boat that are flexible and easy to prepare onboard.

 You can’t beat a good curry when you’re cooking on a boat.
 It’s an easy, flexible dish with the depth of flavor we love in a good Thai dish.